-Debt consolidation is one of the primary options available to indebted consumers who are looking to ease their path to zero balance as well as save money and protect their credit standing in the process.
+Debt consolidation does not hurt your credit score much in the short term and will actually help improve it over time.
+Debt consolidation is one of the primary options available to indebted consumers who are looking to ease their path to zero balances as well as save money and protect their credit standing in the process.
 Unlike other alternatives – such as debt management, debt settlement and even bankruptcy – debt consolidation, when done right, won’t damage your credit standing in any significant manner.
-In fact, it will be beneficial in the long run.

 You can check out our Debt Consolidation Overview if you don’t know exactly how it works, but the basic theory behind debt consolidation is that you can use a new loan or line of credit to pay off existing debt obligations in order to garner a lower overall interest rate and a more manageable monthly payment.

 Theoretically, this can enable you to pay down what you owe faster and avoid missing payments.
 However, the value of debt consolidation – both in terms of your credit standing and the bottom line – depends on the nature of your particular financial situation as well as what type of debt consolidation you pursue.

 How Does Debt Consolidation Affect Your Credit?

 While the credit implications of debt consolidation may seem minimal, debt consolidation does have the potential to affect the way in which financial institutions and other decision makers view your creditworthiness.
 For example, reduced interest rates through debt consolidation can enable you to stay on top of your monthly debt payments.
 This positive repayment history will increase your creditworthiness, as it proves to creditors that you can meet your financial obligations.

 The short-term impact of debt consolidation can be positive or negative, but is likely to be minimal either way.

 How debt consolidation could hurt your credit in the short-term: